data-integrations/wrangler/docs/directives/filter-row-if-matched.md

 ## Usage Notes

-The `filter-row-if-matched` directive applies the regular expression on a column value for every record.
+The FILTER-ROW-IF-MATCHED directive applies the regular expression on a column value for every record.
 If the regex matches the column value, the record is omitted, otherwise it is passed as-is to the input of the next directive.